Home

 • "There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit."

-The man who has truly been bought by the blood of Christ is not his own, and he has no sin whatsoever.
-It is therefore impossible for him to come under condemnation of God and bring upon themselves swift destruction.
-The purchase of the Elect by the death and resurrection of Christ is not a hollow phrase that can be voided, it is substantive, real and eternal.
-It is that which gives us birth from above, that we become servants (bond slaves) of our Lord.
-And we should understand that it is impossible to be purchased or bought by the blood of Christ, and then still have sin within us that will bring upon us swift destruction.
-For we have His Spirit of renewal within us, and these is no eternal condemnation possible.
-And this is exactly what God is illustrating in 1st John chapter 3.
+The man who has truly been bought by the blood of Christ cannot be a false Christian as that is antithetical to Biblical theology.
+The man who is truly and individually bought is not his own, and has Christ as His sin-bearer.
+He has been cleaned in His blood and thus it is impossible for him to have sin that would condemn him and bring upon himself swift destruction.
+The unmerited purchase of the Elect by the death and resurrection of Christ is not a hollow phrase that can be voided by sin, it is a substantive, immutable, and eternal promise.
+It is this spiritual confidence in God's Covenant, Oath, or Promise that gives us the hope and faith that we can never be forsaken of Him.
+It is our Spiritual recognition of the new birth in Him.
+For when we become servants (bond slaves) of our Lord wherein we were Spiritually purchased by His blood, it is impossible to have that blood be rendered ineffective or voided from covering sin that would bring us to destruction.
+It's not possible because we have the Spirit of renewal within us so that there is no judgment possible.
+We were already judged in Christ and He will never leave nor forsake us.
+This is exactly what God is illustrating in 1st John chapter 3.

 1st John 3:9